Christianity in Houston: Church of Jesus Christ of Latter-day Saints

-Orthodoxy
+Eastern Orthodoxy

-As of 2011 Eastern Orthodox churches in Houston are having growing memberships.
+As of 2011, Eastern Orthodox churches in Houston are having growing memberships.
 Immigrants from Eastern Europe, the Middle East, and other countries have added to Houston's Orthodox population.
 As of 2011 in the entire State of Texas there were 32,000 people who actively attend Orthodox churches.
 In 2013 Father John Whiteford, the pastor of St. Jonah Orthodox Church near Spring, stated that there were about 6,000-9,000 Eastern Orthodox Christians in Houston.

 As of 2013, the largest Orthodox congregations are Annunciation Cathedral Greek and St. George Antiochian.
 Orthodox parishes hold festivals such as the Greek Festival.
 Former District Attorney of Harris County Pat Lykos and the members of the Pappas family, operating Pappas Restaurants, are Greek Orthodox.

 In 1861 the first Orthodox church in the Houston area, named after Saints Constantine and Helen, was in Galveston.
 The worshippers were in Galveston and, after 1911, in Houston, with the latter using the Galveston-Houston Inter-Urban Train.
 The priest, Father Theoclitos Triantafilides, was sent by Tsar Nicholas II of Russia.
 Nicholas II also sent funds to the church.
 Whiteford stated that those in Houston took the train to Galveston to attend services.
 Immigrants founded Orthodox congregations in Southeast Texas from 1908 to the turn of the 20th century.
 Immigrants came from the Arab world, Greece, Romania, Russia, Syria, and Antakya in Turkey.